Choose the perfect pair…

 If you’re training for a marathon, you need to make sure your runners will be your ultimate companion from those heavy training kilometres through to the finish line.

 Here’s my top five easily digestible tips that should help you buy the right pair of runners…

 1. Determine your running gait

 It sounds a little complex and fancy but it isn’t really.
 On the contrary, it’s actually a process most runners go through as gait analysis essentially determines your foot type and how you run.
-From there you can go about finding the best and most comfortable fit.
+From there, you can go and find the best and most comfortable fit.

 The majority of stores – particularly specialised running outlets – will have in-house experts to help you, in addition to feet heat maps and even a treadmill.

 You should also have an idea of your running stride pattern and foot-strike, i.e, if you’re coming down on the front part of your foot or have more of a mid-foot to heel landing.

 Having had an accurate assessment measured, your foot type will be one of the following:

 If you have a high-arched foot, whereby the middle of your foot doesn’t really make contact with the ground when you are stood up or running, you need a shoe with extra cushioning and stability, giving you more support.
 This is crucial, because often, runners with under pronation can suffer with calf and lower joint issues.

 Probably the dream ticket for most runners out there, with this type making most trainers suitable for you.